Enrise/puppet-icinga/README.md

 # Puppet module: icinga

 This is a Puppet module for icinga based on the second generation layout ("NextGen") of Example42 Puppet Modules.
+Modified by Enrise

 Made by Alessandro Franceschi / Lab42